 "I know."
 Naruto replied softly.
 "I know now."

 If they weren't running for their lives, if they weren't in the middle of a one-sided war that was about to end.
-He could have loved Kakashi as well.
+Maybe he could have loved Kakashi as well.

 He told Kakashi this, and the man only nodded, his grip becoming weak.
 He started to slide.